Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed at individual sportsbooks.

 |Favorite